VenturianTome/VenturianTome/src/4.World/PIE_Team.md

   - The dinosaur sings like Justin Bieber
 - They have a paranormal machine gun \[2:16 - *Playable Animatronics 17*]
 - Colon carries a Super Monster Zapper Gun on him \[14:03 - *Playable Animatronics 10*]
+- Spooker carries a Ray Gun of Paranormal Activity and a harmonica \[11:37 - *Funny Horror Game*]
 ### Other Items
-- They have a "secret sauce" to transform people back into humans \[4:48 - *I Am The Puppet*]
+- They have a "secret sauce" to transform people back into humans \[4:48 - *I Am The Puppet (Hell's Island Pt.1)*]
   - It's a mixture of chocolate pudding, graham crackers, and gunpowder ingested with a match
+- A crowbar that can bring people back to life \[10:48 - *Can Ghost Hunters Survive on an Island?*]
+  - Ghost left his at the bottom of the ocean

 ----